RTEMS/rtems-docs/c-user/symmetric_multiprocessing_services.rst

     The index of the current processor.

 DESCRIPTION:
-    On uni-processor configurations a value of zero will be returned.
+    In uni-processor configurations, a value of zero will be returned.

-    On SMP configurations an architecture specific method is used to obtain the index of the current processor in the system.
+    In SMP configurations, an architecture specific method is used to obtain the index of the current processor in the system.
 The set of processor indices is the range of integers starting with zero up to the processor count minus one.